 AT&T TV Now is the new name of DirecTV Now.
 Because it’s run by one of the largest telecommunications companies in the world, it has a great selection of channels but it’s curiously lacking when it comes to features.
 Here’s what you need to know about AT&T TV Now

-AT&T TV Now offers a total of seven different packages, as follows:
+AT&T TV Now offers a total of six different packages, as follows: